ot.unbalanced

 • reg_m (float) – Marginal relaxation term > 0

-• weights (array-like (n_hists,) optional) – Weight of each distribution (barycentric coordinates) If None, uniform weights are used.
+• weights (array-like, shape (n_hists,) optional) – Weight of each distribution (barycentric coordinates) If None, uniform weights are used.

 • numItermax (int, optional) – Max number of iterations